phpengine/workplace-systems/README.md

 Lets setup VNC Server Password for Jenkins

-Ensure installation of Mysql Server is installed
+Ensure installation of Mysql Server

-Ensure installation of a Mysql Admin User is installed
+Ensure installation of a Mysql Admin User

 // mozilla dir fix, see end of document